The Women Enterprise Fund encourages women to become active participants and consumers of services to transform their lives positively.

 Interest rate N/A

-Commitment/Processing fee Commission of 1% of the guarantee amount
+Commitment/Processing fee Commission of 1% of the guaranteed amount

 subject to a minimum of Kshs.
 1,000